-On June 24, 1973, an arsonist set fire to the Up Stairs Lounge, a bar located on the edge of the French Quarter in New Orleans, LA.
+On June 24, 1973, an arsonist set fire to the Up Stairs Lounge, a gay bar located on the edge of the French Quarter in New Orleans, LA.
 The result was the largest gay mass murder in U.S. history.
 Despite the staggering historical significance, few people know about the tragedy.
 Thirty-two people were killed and some bodies were never identified.
 One-third of the New Orleans chapter of the Metropolitan Community Church were killed in the blaze, including two clergy.
-No one was ever charged with the crime.
+The primary suspect was never charged with the crime.
 The tragedy did not stop at the loss of lives.
 There were also the delayed injuries: lost jobs, fear, public ridicule and severed families.
 The devastation was compounded by the homophobic reactions and utter lack of concern by the general public, government and religious leaders.
 The fire permanently altered lives and was the root of many lifelong struggles.

 ROBERT L. CAMINA (director) wrote, directed and produced several short films before premiering his first full length documentary, RAID OF THE RAINBOW LOUNGE (2012) to sold out audiences, rave reviews and a media frenzy.
 RAID OF THE RAINBOW LOUNGE recounts the widely publicized and controversial June 28, 2009 police raid of a Fort Worth, Texas gay bar that resulted in multiple arrests and serious injuries.
 The raid occurred on the 40th Anniversary of the Stonewall Inn raid.
-The film, narrated by TV icon Meredith Baxter, continues to engage sold-out audiences across the country!
-Over the past 15 months, the documentary has screened over 35 times, including 29 mainstream and LGBT film festivals across the United States, Mexico and Canada.
-The film has won several awards including 5 “Best” Film and 3 “Audience Choice” Awards.
+The film, narrated by TV icon Meredith Baxter, screened during 33 mainstream and LGBT film festivals across the United States, Mexico and Canada.
+The film won several awards including 5 “Best” Film and 3 “Audience Choice” Awards.
 The film also received attention from the Office of the White House, Department of Justice and a division of the U.S. State Department.
 At their invitation, the Library of Congress hosted a screening in 2014.